Focus Will Be on “A Juilliard Ever Stronger, Ever More Inclusive, and Ever More Creative”

 “We must be intentional and proactive in fostering a robust representation of experiences and perspectives within our community,” Woetzel said.
 “I believe deeply in Juilliard as a community where each of us ‘belongs,’ and that education cannot be its best without being fully inclusive.”

 In addition to a renewed focus on training and curriculum as well as public performances and other programming focused on diversity in the performing arts, Woetzel also outlined a new collaboration with the Sphinx Organization, the Detroit-based national entity focused on increasing diversity in the arts.
-In summer 2019, the organizations will launch the new Sphinx Performance Academy at Juilliard, a summer intensive for young Black and Latinx string players, with additional plans to expand the program to other instruments in future years.
+In summer 2019, the organizations will collaborate on the new Sphinx Performance Academy at Juilliard.
+The Sphinx Performance Academy (SPA) is a full-scholarship summer chamber music and solo performance program designed for string players, ages 11-17.
+As a program with a primary focus on cultural diversity, SPA seeks to actively recruit and engage students from cultural backgrounds that are underrepresented in the field of classical music.

 “Sphinx is excited to expand upon its partnership with Juilliard under the visionary leadership of Damian Woetzel,” said Afa Dworkin, president and artistic director of the Sphinx Organization.
 “The transformative power of diversity can only be realized through sustained, shared, consistent effort.
 Together with this legendary institution, we look forward to creating new opportunities for the next generation of our leaders.”